andrew-garrett/oakd-research/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Iris is an Open-Source Package for Deep Computer Vision, Specifically geared towards training and deployment onto cloud and edge environments.
+Iris is an Open-Source Package for Deep Computer Vision, specifically geared towards training and deployment onto cloud and edge environments.

+Iris has a diverse functionality.
+At the highest level, iris offers highly-configurable neural network training and inference for vision tasks such as multiclass classification, multilabel classification, and semantic segmentation.

+Inspired by technologies like Pytorch Lightning, Iris is a package for reducing boilerplate training and inference code.
+Iris allows the developer to input a custom image dataset, train a highly configurable vision neural network, and deploy the trained model for inference on a variety of different sources.

+Iris currently offers 3 cli functions:
+ 1. train.py - training entry script
+ 2. predict.py - inference entry script
+ 3. export.py - export to ONNX script

+Iris supports any of the above functions for 3 vision tasks:
+ 1. Single-Label Multiclass Classification
+ 2. Multi-Label Binary Classifiation
+ 3. Semantic Segmentation

+Some other highlights:
+ - Iris offers meta-learning techniques for Automated Model Selection (AutoML).
+ - Iris is cross-platform and compatible with multiple different versions of python.
+ - Iris offers training and inference docker images.
+ - Iris can be deployed to AzureML Realtime Inference API.
+ - Iris model can be exported to ONNX

 <p align="right">(<a href="#readme-top">back to top</a>)</p>